 Awarded to an entering freshman who plans to major in a physical education program within the Department of Health and Human Services.

 Awarded to a sophomore, junior, senior or graduate student.
 Undergraduates must have a completed a minimum of 27 credit hours, show financial need.
 Minimum 2.50 cumulative GPA.

-Woman majoring in physical education or recreation with minimum 3.00 cumulative GPA.
+Awarded to a female student majoring in physical education or recreation with a minimum 3.00 cumulative GPA.
 Must have completed 60 hours prior to applying for scholarship, at least 30 of those hours at Northwest.